George-Went/Documentation/ShellScripts.md

-## Copy and past of some commond tasks
+## Copy and Paste of some common tasks

 ```bash
 #! /bin/bash